bdellegrazie/jenkins-bootstrap/README.md

 # Configuration

-*admin* Password is generated upon first run written out as home/secrets/initialAdminPassword
+*admin* Password is set in the jcasc configuration, use a "secrets" implementation in a real situation.

-Default HTTP port: 8081
+* Default HTTP port: 8081
-Default JNLP port: 50000
+* Default JNLP port: 50000
-Default SSH port: 50001 (for linting)
+* Default SSH port: 50001

 # Plugins